 Notify data owners when data is corrupt in some way (extraneous values, too many Null values, too large a change, etc.)

-Sending a one line email notification that could be forwarded through an email-to-sms gateway such as ########@txt.att.net.
-(Or sending a multimedia notification!).
+Sending a one line email notification that could be forwarded through an email-to-sms gateway such as ########@txt.att.net or a messaging provider such as Twilio.

 Batch reporting to distribution lists of non-Tableau users, for example emailing a weekly operations report to front-line staff who aren’t on Tableau.